 As a Texas landlord, you’re bound by the rules and regulations under Chapter 92 of Texas Property Codes.
 Among them are those regarding a tenant’s rights and obligations when it comes to breaking the previously agreed upon lease.

-In today’s article, we at McCourt Real Estate Property Management will go over everything you need to know about how and when your tenant could legally and illegally break their lease early.
+In today’s article, we at McCourt Real Estate Property Management will go over everything a landlord would need to know about how and when their tenant could legally and illegally break their lease early.

 Defining a Lease Agreement in Texas

-A lease agreement is a legally binding document between a landlord and a tenant.
-It lays out the expectations of those parties so it’s important that you make it as detailed yet concise as possible to avoid confusion and any misunderstandings in the future.
+A lease is a legally binding document between a landlord and a tenant.
+It lays out the expectations of both the landlord and the tenant so it’s important that the landlord make it as detailed yet concise as possible to avoid confusion and any misunderstandings in the future.

-The following are important terms that the lease agreement must include.
+The following are important terms that the lease must include.

-• The amount of notice a tenant must give you in order to end their periodic lease agreement.
+- The amount of notice tenants must give the landlord in order to end their periodic lease agreement.
 In Texas, both parties must serve the other a 7-day advance notice prior to ending a week-to-week notice.
 To end a month-to-month tenancy, either party must serve the other 30-day advance notice.
 Tenants on a fixed-term lease don’t have to provide any advance notice.

-• Your tenant’s right to sublet the unit.
-Texas law makes unauthorized subletting illegal.
-If your tenant wishes to sublet their unit, they must first seek your approval.
+- Your tenant’s right to sublet the unit.
+The laws in Texas makes unauthorized subletting illegal.
+If your tenant wishes to sublet their unit, they must first seek the landlord's approval.
 As the landlord, you reserve the right to either approve or reject their request.

 Unjustified Reasons to Break a Lease in Texas

-The following reasons don’t offer enough justification to release a tenant from their contractual lease obligations under Texas law.
+The following reasons don’t offer enough justification to release a tenant from their contractual lease obligations.

-• Breaking the lease agreement to live with someone else.
+- Breaking a lease agreement to live with someone else.

-• Breaking the lease early to move closer to work or home.
+- Breaking the lease in Texas early to move closer to work or home.

-• Breaking the lease agreement after a separation or divorce.
+- Breaking a lease agreement after a separation or divorce.

 Breaking the lease agreement for any of the aforementioned reasons often attracts heavy financial or legal repercussions for your tenant.
-In the absence of legal justification, the best way to break a lease would be to seek for them mutual termination from you.
+In the absence of legal justification, the best way to break a lease would be to seek for them mutual termination from the landlord.

 Justified Reasons to Break a Lease in Texas

 Some reasons offer tenants enough legal protection from penalties for breaking their lease early.
-According to Texas law, the following are the legally justified reasons for early lease termination.
+According to the law, the following are the legally justified reasons for early rental agreement termination.

 Active Military Duty